-GMV has successfully concluded the Final Review of the PLESS-DEMO project, carried out under the European Space Agency's Business Applications program.
+■ GMV has successfully concluded the Final Review of the PLESS-DEMO project, carried out under the European Space Agency's Business Applications program.
 The project demonstrated the viability of space-based services to detect, track, and monitor floating marine plastics.

 PLESS-DEMO builds on the results of the earlier PLESS feasibility study and integrates freely available Sentinel-2 Earth observation imagery, ocean circulation models, and ground-truth data.
-The system delivers three operational services: (1) detection of marine plastics using optical satellite data, (2) tracking of plastic debris via oceanographic drift modelling, and (3) hotspot analysis to identify likely accumulation zones.
-All services are accessible through a dedicated geobrowser platform designed for ease of use by non-expert stakeholders.
+The system delivers three operational services: (1) detection of marine plastics using optical satellite data, (2) tracking of plastic debris via oceanographic drift modelling,

 The project was led by GMV as the prime contractor, with MARETEC (Instituto Superior Técnico, Portugal) as a subcontractor.
 Service development and validation were carried out in cooperation with multiple pilot users, such as Cascais Ambiente (Portugal), the Port Authority of Vigo (Spain), Fundación Patagonia Natural (Argentina), and INIDEP - the National Institute for Fisheries Research and Development (Argentina).
-These stakeholders participated in designing and evaluating
+These stakeholders participated in designing and evaluating the services, with the Port Authority of Vigo testing the system during the final operational phase.